Tasmanian ATOD Service Directory

 Care Coordination Service

 This service can help if an individual is affected by a family member or close friend using AOD.
-Counselling is offered on the phone or face to-face, and support can be either long or short term.
+Counselling is offered on the phone or face-to-face, and support can be either long or short term.
 Information and community education sessions are also available.
 Family Support Service is a free service and is offered from Devonport and Launceston.
+Please visit the Anglicare website.

 Kids in Focus